 You can create a custom audit module by implementing a class that extends com.sun.enterprise.security.audit.AuditModule.

-For Javadoc tool pages relevant to audit modules, go to http://glassfish.java.net/nonav/docs/v3/api/ and click on the com.sun.enterprise.security.audit package.
+For Javadoc tool pages relevant to audit modules, see the com.sun.enterprise.security.audit package.

 The AuditModule class provides default "no-op" implementations for each of the following methods, which your custom class can override.